-Capital to labor ratio is not available by state and a proxy variable was created.
-Labor is measured as the number of employees (in millions) by all manufacturing establishments, while total capital expenditure in millions of dollars serves as a proxy for the capital stock.
+To account for differences in production (composition effect) included is capital to labor ratio (KL).
+Antweiler et al. (2001) noted that capitalas the number of employees (in millions) by all manufacturing establishments, while total capital expenditure in millions of dollars serves as a proxy for the capital stock.
 Both variables are from the Annual Survey of Manufacture.